 During the spring and summer 2017 season the weather was generally cooler, with more rainy days than the previous year.
-High Head and Head of the Meadow ORV access roads remained closed for the entire season due to beach and access conditions.
+High Head and Head of the Meadow ORV access roads remained closed for the entire season.
 There was a total closure of the corridor from July 20th through July 24th.
-From May 26th until August 9th there was less than a half mile of corridor open due to unfledged plover chicks.
+From May 26th until August 9th there was less than a half mile of corridor open.

 The 2018 season had fairly good weather.
-Head of the Meadow and Coast Guard Beach night fishing accesses remained closed for the entire season due to beach and access conditions.
+Head of the Meadow and Coast Guard Beach night fishing accesses remained closed for the entire season due to beach conditions.
 There was a total closure of the corridor from June 26th through June 30th.
 While in a complete or near closure (>0.5 mile of corridor open) the \$20 entrance fee is waived at Herring Cove, Race Point, and Head of the Meadow beaches for vehicles that have a current Cape Cod National Seashore over sand permit.
-The High Head access opened as scheduled on July 1st as beach conditions were improved and allowed for more use than the area has seen in several years.